 Habitat: Northern Pin Oak grows from a deep taproot with widespread lateral roots and will re-sprout from a root collar or stump.
 It prefers upland sandy soils and is very drought tolerant.
 Like the Red Oak, this species is susceptible to Oak Wilt Disease and therefore should not be pruned during the growing months of April to September.

 Names: The genus name, Quercus, is the Latin word for Oak.
 The species, ellipsoidalis, means elliptic and refers to the leaf shape.
 The author name for the plant classification, ‘E.J.Hill.” is for Ellsworth Jerome Hill (1833-1917) American Botanist who published extensively on trees and herbaceous plants of the central United States, including several papers on Quercus ellipsoidalis.
 Although a graduate of Union Theological Seminary in New York City, he was largely self-taught in botany.

 Comparisons: The proper common name for this plant is Northern Pin Oak to prevent confusion with the similar Pin Oak, Q. palustris, which is a more southern plant and not native to Minnesota.
-There no other oaks in Minnesota in the wild that have a leaf like this, but the tree can hybridize with the Red Oak, Q. rubra, but Red Oak leaves are not shiny and the lobes are less deeply cut.
+There are no other oaks in Minnesota in the wild that have a leaf like this, but the tree can hybridize with the Red Oak, Q. rubra, but Red Oak leaves are not shiny and the lobes are less deeply cut.

 Check the Oak Leaf Comparison Sheet.

 Above: 1st photo - Northern Pin Oak has many short branches and a narrow to rounded crown - more narrow when young as this specimen shows.
 2nd photo - bark of a young tree.
 3rd photo - Bark of older trees is shallowly fissured and furrowed into shallow grooves and narrow plates.